 Microservices bring many advantages, such as accelerating the velocity of deployments and solving issues with complexity.
 However, the implementation of microservices systems presents challenges that can slow down the pace of innovation.

 The best argument that supports porting to a microservices architecture is when the complexity of the software ecosystem in your organization becomes a challenge for you.
 Some use cases are listed below:

 When business data gets out of control in an organization, it means more downtime if you have a software application running.
 This reflects in every other aspect including your business reputation.

 In such a situation, it is easier to manage when you separate data sources for each area of your business.
-That is, there could be separate databases for your products, your orders, accounts, clients, services, and payments.
-When you implement the microservices architecture, this turns into one database becomes an independent one for each microservice that takes care of each different area of your business.
+That is, there could be separate databases for your products, orders, accounts, clients, services, and payments.
+When you implement the microservices architecture, this turns into one database and becomes an independent one for each microservice that takes care of each different area of your business.
 The net result is that data complexity dissolves and becomes easier to maintain.